BrooksPatton/web_dev_rehabilitation/micro_projects/back_end/authentication/username_password_cookies/README.md

 - [x] As a logged in user, I want to be able to delete my account
   - [x] delete button
   - [x] redirects to landing page on account deletion
+- [x] As a user, I want to be able to log in to my existing account
+  - [x] login form works
+  - [x] redirects to dashboard